sigmf/SigMF/sigmf-spec.md

 #### Captures Array

-The `captures` value is an array of `capture segment` Objects that describe the parameters of the signal capture.
+The `captures` Object is an array of `capture segment` Objects that describe the parameters of the signal capture.
 It MUST be sorted by the value of each capture segment's `core:sample_start` key, ascending.